General teleportation channel in Fermionic Quantum Theory: Abstract

 \section{Abstract}

 Quantum Teleportation is a very useful scheme for transferring quantum information.
 Given that the quantum information is encoded in a state of a system of distinguishable particles, and given that the shared bi-partite entangled state is also that of a system of distinguishable particles, the {\it optimal teleportation fidelity} of the shared state is known to be $(F_{max}d+1)/(d+1)$ with $F_{max}$ being the `maximal singlet fraction' of the shared state.
-In the present work, we address the question of {\it optimal teleportation fidelity} given that the quantum information to be teleported is encoded in Fermionic modes while a $2N$-mode state of a system of Fermions (with maximum $2N$ no. of Fermions -- in the second quantization language) is shared between the sender and receiver with each party possessing $N$ modes of the $2N$-mode state.
-Parity Superselection Rule (PSSR) in Fermionic Quantum Theory (FQT) puts constraint on the allowed set of physical states and operations, and thereby, leads to a different notion of Quantum Teleportation.
-Due to PSSR, we introduce restricted Clifford twirl operations that constitute the Unitary 2-design in case of FQT, and show that the structure of the canonical form of Fermionic invariant shared state differs from that of the {\it isotropic state} -- the corresponding canonical invariant form for teleportation in Standard Quantum Theory (SQT).
-We provide a lower bound on the {\it optimal teleportation fidelity} in FQT and compare the result with teleportation in SQT.
-Surprisingly, we find that, under separable measurements on a bipartite Fermionic state, input and output states of the Fermionic teleportation channel cannot be distinguished operationally, even if a particular kind of resource state with `maximal singlet fraction' being less than unity is used.
+However, Parity Superselection Rule (PSSR) in Fermionic Quantum Theory (FQT) puts constraint on the allowed set of physical states and operations, and thereby, leads to a different notion of Quantum entanglement - locally accessible and locally inaccessible (topological correlation).
+In the present work, we derive an expression for the {\it optimal teleportation fidelity} of locally accessible entanglement preservation, given that the quantum information to be teleported is encoded in fermionic modes of dimension \(2^N \times 2^N\) using \(2^N \times 2^N\)-dim shared fermionic resource between the sender and receiver.
+To get the optimal teleportation fidelity in FQT, we introduce PSSR restricted twirling operations and establish fermionic state-channel isomorphism.
+Remarkably, we notice that the structure of the canonical form of twirl invariant fermionic shared state differs from that of the {\it isotropic state} -- the corresponding canonical invariant form for teleportation in Standard Quantum Theory (SQT).
+In this context, we also introduce restricted Clifford twirling operation that constitute the Unitary 2-design in case of FQT for experimentally validating such optimal average fidelity.
+Finally, we discuss the preservation of locally inaccessible entanglement for a class of fermionic teleportation channel.